top of page

 Honey is the backup food source for the bees when flowers are scarce.
 Stored in the hive it's consumed whenever needed.
 The Queen, busy laying up to 2000 eggs a day, is fed pollen, nectar and honey by workers.

 The society and behavior of bees is complex.
 Foragers collect nectar and pollen.
 Hive workers specialize in meeting the forager on her return and taking charge of the bounty.
-After entering the hive the bees navigate with sensory wing and antennae movement.
+After entering the darkness of the hive, bees navigate with sensory wing and antennae movement.

 Within the community there are guards, who patrol outside or in the hive, or perch near entrances.
 The guards can distinguish a home bee from an enemy.
 Alarms spread quickly through the hive.

 When hatched, bee drones are at first fed by workers.
 Later they feed themselves on honey.
-Wasp drones have been observed working in that they feed others, adults and larvae, with nectar they receive.
+Drones of wasps have been observed working in that they feed others, adults and larvae, with nectar they receive.

-In wasp society the larvae make a noise unpleasant to wasps, triggering feeding behavior.
-The noise-making is also found in bee larvae.
+In their cells the bee larvae make a tap or clicking noise unpleasant to bees, triggering feeding behavior.
+The noise-making is also found in wasp larvae.
 Nurse bees produce royal jelly from their heads.
-They feed the larvae while attendants feed the reigning Queen.
+They feed the larvae, while attendants feed the reigning Queen.

 Bee drones are less often seen outside the hive.
 Adult males participate in the mating or nuptial flight.
 At about the same time every year, young queens 6-16 days old take to the skies to mate with up to a dozen males in a swarm of thousands.